HKR HIKARI SCISSOR FACTORY

 not just Hikari.

-Please note that having your Hikari scissors sharpened by anyone other than
+having your Hikari scissors sharpened by anyone other than HKR/Hikari

-HKR/Hikari Scissor Factory will most likely result in permanent damage to
+Scissor Factory will most likely result in permanent damage to your

 The regular service fee for sharpening Hikari and all other brands of

-rates apply to the continental United States.
-Call the service
+rates apply to the continental United States. **Prices are subject to change** Please call the service

 department for rates outside of the US.